rupertbg/dock-arranger/README.md

 # dock-arranger.sh
-### A bash script to find apps and edit placement in the osx dock (at login if paired with a LaunchAgent).
+### A bash script to find apps and edit placement in the osx dock

-Written as a run-once.
-Leaves .userconfig in the users home to prevent the script running again if called by a LaunchAgent at login.
+Written as a run-once - leaves .userconfig in the users home to prevent the script running again.
+Designed for use with a LaunchAgent to run at login.

 ### Requirements